3nn10/CloudDog/README.md

       set the scheduling according to linux_bash_command_history:time_window, in this example every 10 minutes */10 * * * * cd /path_to_CloudDog/ && /usr/bin/python3 cloudDog_Bash_Commands.py

-# 4) send logs to CloudWatch from monitored EC2s (CloudWatch Agent)
+# 4) Send logs to CloudWatch from monitored EC2s (CloudWatch Agent)
   - install cloud watch agent on linux EC2 to monitor (for automation is advised system manager).
     - Link to the guide to install cloud watch agent: https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/install-CloudWatch-Agent-commandline-fleet.html
     - logs to send are:
       - /var/log/auth.log
       - webserver access logs (for example /var/log/httpd-access.log)
       - ~/.bash_history
-    - set the log stream name as Instance ID
+    - set the log stream name as Instance ID, in case of an on prem device start the log stream name with i-
-    - note: to use properly the ~/.bash_history as intented from CloudDog it is necessary to insert PROMPT_COMMAND='history -a' in ~/.profile in all the monitored EC2
+    - note: to use properly the ~/.bash_history as intented from CloudDog it is necessary to insert PROMPT_COMMAND='history -a' in /etc/profile in all monitored Istances
     - remember to rotate logs

-# 5) send alerts to CloudWatch from CloudDog
+# 5) Send alerts to CloudWatch from CloudDog
   - install cloud watch agent on linux EC2 to monitor (for automation is advised system manager).
     - Link to the guide to install cloud watch agent: https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/install-CloudWatch-Agent-commandline-fleet.html
     - logs to send are: